SERVING SAN DIEGO COUNTY AND IT’S SURROUNDING AREA

 Answer: No. The insurance company expects its insurance “adjusters” to pay as little as possible to get the injured party to settle the claim and sign a release.
 Once the release is signed (absent fraud), the injured party has settled the claim for all time (even if it is later discovered the injured party’s injuries are far more serious that originally believed).
 Insurance companies are in business to make money.
 To do this the company expects to collect more in premium payments than it pays in claims.
 Insurance companies, and insurance adjusters, do not have your specific interests in mind when an offer to settle is extended.
 Most insurance adjusters use computer software to place a value on your claim, particularly in cases the insurance industry labels as “soft-tissue minor impact” (MIST) auto accidents.

 Any lawyer who tells you what your claim is worth (or may be worth) when you first come to see the lawyer it not being forthright.
-A personal injury claim cannot be valued until the liability, injury causation, and damage issues are fully investigated.
-This takes time and typically cannot be completed until a lawsuit is filed and the attorney has consulted expert witnesses for their opinions.
-In all instances, your damages cannot be ascertained until your medical treatment is completed (or you have reached a point of maximum benefit from treatment) and your doctor gives you a medical prognosis (what residual or permanent disabilities you may have and what future care you may need).
+A lawyer can make an educated guess, but the true value of a personal injury claim cannot be valued until the liability, injury causation, and damage issues in the case are fully investigated.
+This takes time and typically cannot be completed until a lawsuit is filed and the attorney has consulted expert witnesses for their opinions including medical providers, a life care planner and an economist.
+In all instances, damages cannot be ascertained until an injured person’s medical treatment is completed and a medical prognosis can be stated (what residual or permanent disabilities will require future treatment).

 Answer: A contingency fee means the attorney handling your case will not charge you for his legal services (or costs advanced by the attorney) unless the attorney is able to make a financial recovery for you on your personal injury claim.
 Most personal injury cases are handled on a pure contingency fee basis.
 The percentage charged for a contingency fee is negotiable.
 In many cases, the attorney will advance costs on behalf of the client but those costs will have to be repaid when a recovery is made (and typically only if a recovery is made).
 Make sure you review the attorney-client fee agreement in detail before signing it.